SolarianVulpine/atlas-shell/init_files_variables_and_expansions/README.md

 10. Love is anterior to life, posterior to death, initial of creation, and the ecponent of breath - write a script that displays the result of BREATH to the power LOVE
 11. There are 10 types of people in the world -- Those who understand binary, and those who dont - Write a script taht converts a number from base 2 to base 10
 12. Combination - Create a script that prints all possible combinations of two letters, except oo
+13. Floats - Write a script that prints a number with two decumal places, followed by a new line.